4d/4d-for-ios/docs/Data-Formatter-Create.md

 ### Tintable color

-To optimize the color contrast of your images on your app and display them in black and white, depending on the color mode (light or dark), you can set the image format as follows, :
+To optimize the color contrast of your images on your app and display them in black and white, depending on the color mode (light or dark), you can set the image format as follows:

 ```json
 {